A Guide to Call Centre Work From Home models

 So is it easy for call centre agents to work from home?

-Well, one thing is for sure, it’s a lot easier than its ever been thanks to advances in technology such as a Hosted PBX.
+Well, one thing is for sure, it’s a lot easier than its ever been thanks to advances in technology such as cloud contact centre technology.

 But like most things in life, it’s not for everyone.